-The pipeline runs through 139 kilometres of Danish waters.
-Construction activities will include pipelaying and seabed intervention works.
+The pipeline will - depending on the route that will be built – stretch between 147 and 175 kilometers through Danish waters.
+Construction activities will include pipe laying and seabed intervention works.

 The installation is expected to be sequential, with one pipeline installed at a time.
 The individual pipe joints will be delivered to the pipelay vessel, where they will be assembled into a continuous pipeline and lowered to the seabed.

-The offshore installation of the pipelines in some areas requires additional stabilisation and/or protection against hydrodynamic loading, which can be achieved by either trenching the pipeline into the seabed or using rock placement.
+The offshore installation of the pipelines in some areas requires additional stabilization and/or protection against hydrodynamic loading, which can be achieved by either trenching the pipeline into the seabed or using rock placement.

-The proposed Nord Stream 2 route crosses power and communication cables (existing and planned), along with the existing Nord Stream twin pipeline in Danish waters.
+The proposed Nord Stream 2 routes cross existing power and communication cables as well as the existing Nord Stream twin pipeline in Danish waters.
+The north-western route crosses six active cables, while the south-eastern route crosses two active cables.
 Rock placement will be carried out where the new pipeline crosses the existing Nord Stream pipeline to provide support for separation between the two systems.
 As with the successfully completed Nord Stream project, the plan is to develop solutions for each cable crossing.
 These will typically consist of concrete mattresses that are agreed upon by the cable owners.
 The crossing with the Nord Stream pipeline will be designed according to normal industry practice.